iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning-experiments.md

 `dvc gc --workspace` to remove all the experiment artifacts from the cache as well.

-## Removing Experiments in Remotes
+## Removing experiments from remotes

 As you push the experiments with `dvc exp push`, remotes may be become cluttered with experiment references.